flowground/amazonaws-com-autoscaling-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

-### <p>Resumes the specified suspended automatic scaling processes, or all suspended process, for the specified Auto Scaling group.</p> <p>For more information, see <a href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-suspend-resume-processes.html">Suspending and Resuming Scaling Processes</a> in the <i>Amazon EC2 Auto Scaling User Guide</i>.</p>
+### PutScalingPolicy
+> Creates or updates a policy for an Auto Scaling group.
+To update an existing policy, use the existing policy name and set the parameters to change.
+Any existing parameter not changed in an update to an existing policy is not changed in this update request.<br/>

 #### Input Parameters
 * `Action` - _required_